 2. The WCB Physical Therapy Consultant will review files that have two or more progress reports (PTP).
-A Claims Entitlement Specialist (CES) or a Case Manager (CM) may request the assistance of the WCB Physical Therapy Consultant at any time during the review of claims.
+Operations staff may request the assistance of the WCB Physical Therapy Consultant at any time during the review of claims.

 - 3. HCS will contact, by phone and in writing, physiotherapists (PT's) that continually send initial reports (PTI's) or progress/discharge reports (PTP) late to the WCB.
 If late reporting continues, HCS will issue a final warning and the WCB will not pay for services that the PTs provide after the reports are due. - 4.
 The WCB will only reimburse functional conditioning treatment for customers after they have been unable to return to regular or modified work duties for at least four consecutive weeks.
 If the worker needs functional conditioning before then, the PT will contact the WCB.
 The WCB Physical Therapy Consultant will review the worker's progress before making a decision. - 5.
 The WCB will accept PTI's or a Physical Therapy Initial Recurrent (PTIR) submitted for recurrent treatment (i.e., if primary care resumes after the customer was discharged more than 30 days prior or where the customer accesses primary care after a secondary or tertiary program).
-The CES or CM and the WCB Physical Therapy Consultant will review the report and advise the clinic if further treatment will be approved. - 6.
-For all soft tissue injuries, the Case Manager (CM) will review the customer's file at seven weeks post-injury to: - a.
-Evaluate the risk of prolonged recovery. - b.
-Determine if the worker needs an assessment team review. - c.
+Operations staff and the WCB Physical Therapy Consultant will review the report and advise the clinic if further treatment will be approved. - 6.
+For all soft tissue injuries, Operations staff will review the customer's file at seven weeks post-injury to: - a.
+Evaluate the risk of prolonged recovery. - Determine if the worker needs an assessment team review. - c.
 Ensure vocational (return-to-work) interventions are occurring, and - d.
 Ensure that the PT is using the WCB's standards of care and treatment protocols. - 7.
 If the WCB denies a physical therapy claim for coverage (following the initial assessment or request for further treatments), the WCB will pay for services up to the date of notification.
 The WCB will charge the costs of these claims to the administrative fund. - 8.
 Compliance with the practice standards may be evaluated through a clinical survey process.

-Effective Date February 1, 2016 Approved Date Janu January 18, 2016 Legislative Authority The Workers' Compensation Act, 2013 Sections 55, 103(1), 104, 115(c) Document History (1) Fee schedule and practice standards updated January 1, 2020.
+Sections 55, 103(1), 104, 115(c)

+Document History (1) Fee schedule and practice standards updated January 1, 2020.
 Procedure reviewed and no changes required.

 (2) PRO 52/2014, Medical Fees - Physical Therapy Services (effective April 1, 2014 to January 31, 2016).

 (3) PRO 52/2013, Medical Fees - Physical Therapy Services (effective July 1, 2013 to March 31, 2014).

 (4) PRO 64/2011, Medical Fees - Physical Therapy Services (effective January 1, 2012 to June 30, 2013).